jhelf/leap/README.md

 The first experiment uses the leap data to show 3d cubes on the screen.

+// 02 : Liquid

+This experiment uses the leap to create ripples on a liquid surface.

 Some experiments uses the great Three.js Library to render the 3d.